Strike snarls bus lines near Phoenix

 “We are doing this (strike) because they refuse to bargain with us in good faith,” Bob Bean, president of the Amalgamated Transit Union Local 1433, told Reuters.
 “The public needs to know that we would go back to work if they were fair to us.”

-Bean said there was a possibility that negotiations would resume on Thursday, but no details had yet been worked out as of early afternoon.
+No contract talks to break the stalemate had been scheduled as of Thursday morning.

-Union leaders said the main sticking points remain the company’s attempt to gain greater control over workplace conditions and its ability to fire employees.
-Other areas of dispute include the firm’s attempt to increase workers’ healthcare contributions.
+Union leaders said the main sticking points are the company’s attempt to increase workers’ healthcare contributions and to gain greater control over what they described as employee’s workplace rights.

 On Wednesday, union officials reported that 95 percent of its drivers had voted to reject First Transit’s best-and-final offer.
 Another last-minute proposal by management failed to avert the strike, which went into effect at midnight.